roycoprotocol/cross-chain-deposit-module/README.md

    - The ```DepositExecutor``` holds the deposits until the owner executes the deposit recipe for the Weiroll Wallet.
 8. The destination deposit recipe is executed (if verified) by the campaign's owner for the Weiroll Wallets associated with their campaign on the destination chain.
 9. Steps 6,7, and 8 are repeated until all depositors have been bridged and deposited into the protocol/DApp on the destination chain.
-10. Users can withdraw funds through the ```DepositExecutor``` after the campaign's unlock timestamp has passed.
+10. Depositors can withdraw funds through the ```DepositExecutor``` after the campaign's unlock timestamp has passed.